Watson Brown (abolitionist): An anti-abolitionist exhibit

 From papers found in a pocket they found that he was a son of John Brown, but they never learned which one.
 Nevertheless, the body was used as a means of showing the pro-slavery, secessionist city and College's attitude toward abolitionists.
-The exhibit was labelled "John Brown's son—thus always with Abolitionists".
+The exhibit was labelled "John Brown's son—thus always with Abolitionists", an allusion to Virginia's motto, "Sic semper tyrannis", "Thus always to tyrants."
 The lips were "purposely distorted in disrespect."

 The skin was used to make moccasins.
 Small pieces of the skin were held by doctors and others locally as souvenirs.
 Four of the finger joints on one hand and all the toes on one foot had also been taken by souvenir hunters.
 Teeth had been deliberately broken.

 In retaliation for this insult to the great Union icon and to their cause, Union forces burned the College just before leaving Winchester.
 It never reopened.

-Rescue of the body by Dr. Jarvis Johnson
+Rescue of the body by Jarvis Johnson

 At the outbreak of the Civil War the College closed, as both students and professors were occupied in the war effort.
-(Dr. Hunter McGuire, Hugh's son and also a professor, was the personal physician of Stonewall Jackson.)
+(Hunter McGuire, Hugh's son and also a professor, was the personal physician of Stonewall Jackson.)
 The College was used as a hospital, although it was evacuated when Confederate troops withdrew in advance of the Union troops.

 When Union troops under Gen. Nathaniel Banks entered Winchester in March 1862, Banks turned over management of the hospitals in the city to an Army doctor from Indiana, Jarvis J. Johnson.
 Johnson found the exhibited body, which he called "one of the most beautiful specimens he ever saw".
 "A number of prominent citizens of Winchester called upon me at the hospital, and each and all declared that it was the remains of a son of John Brown."

-What to do with the body, how to rescue it from this dishonor, was a problem for Dr. Johnson.
+What to do with the body, how to rescue it from this dishonor, was a problem for Johnson.
 If it had been buried in Virginia, which Virginians did not want, it would have been dug up immediately by the doctor or his agent.
 In theory the body could have been sent to Watson's mother at her home in North Elba, New York, but he said he felt this would just add to her many sorrows.
 So he shipped it to his home in Indiana, and kept it there.